If you’re wondering what not to do in Ireland, this guide will come in handy.

 You’ll find plenty of incredible, less-well-known sites to explore instead without careening around the entire country in an attempt to catch all the main ones.

 Many visitors to Ireland want to enjoy a traditional live music session or two during their stay.
-The best sessions are often found in vibrant pubs and bars.
+The best sessions are often found in pubs.

 But, that doesn’t mean you need to order an alcoholic drink to attend.
 It’s perfectly fine to sip on a soft drink, a cup of tea, or even a coffee while you enjoy the tunes.